tsinis/plan_et_b/README.md

 [https://hack20.codemagic.app](https://hack20.codemagic.app)

 ### How to play it locally?
-The Flutter is expected to be installed.
+The Flutter and Chrome/Chromium Browser is expected to be installed.
 Please follow this commands in your terminal:
 ````markdown
 flutter channel master
 flutter upgrade